linea-it/nima/README.md

 docker pull linea/nima:7
 ```

-## Execution
+## Running
-To execute it is necessary to have a directory on the host machine, with the inputs.
-This directory will be mounted as volume in the container.
+To run NIMA through the docker it is necessary to have a directory on the host machine, with the inputs.
+This directory will be mounted as a volume in the container.

-Execution is done one Target at a time, each target must have a specific directory with its inputs.
+The code runs one Target at a time, each target must have a specific directory with its inputs.
 In this example the target is 1999 RB216, and its directory is ~/1999_RB216.

 This sample directory can be downloaded from this [link](https://github.com/linea-it/nima/blob/master/example.zip)